 A lot depends on your environment, and you may need to be extra careful when keeping your charcoal.
 When it’s extremely humid, you will stay wondering why won’t my charcoal stay lit.
 When you’re trying to grill or smoke on a very humid day, the moisture in the air may saturate your charcoal to the point that it won’t light.

 Unfortunately, you have no control over the humidity level outside.
 You simply need to take precautions ahead of time.
 If you keep the charcoal out in the open, it will be difficult in lighting a charcoal grill.
 The best thing you can do to avoid this is to keep your charcoal in an airtight container in a cool, dry environment.

 What To Do If The Charcoal Grill Won’t Light

 There’s always a solution to every problem.
-Here are some easy solutions on how to keep a charcoal grill lit.
+Here are some easy solutions to resolve charcoal grill won’t stay lit issue